 The humpback whale grows between 46-56 ft (14-17m) with a weight of 28-45 tons.
 They approach whale-watching boats and are inquisitive.
-Humpback whales are very popular with whale-watchers due to their breaching, lob tailing, spy hopping, and flipper-slapping.
+Humpback whales are very popular with whale watchers due to their breaching, lob tailing, spy hopping, and flipper-slapping.

 They have a gestation period of 11-12 months and give birth to one calf.
 Following a long absence, humpback whales can be seen year-round in the area, with up to 25 humpback whales in the peak months.

-The period between May to November is considered the best time to see humpback whales in the area.
+May to November is considered the best time to see humpback whales in the area.

 The gray whale grows between 46-49 ft (11-15m) and reaches a weight of 18-40 tons.
-Females grow larger than males.
+Females produce larger than males.
 The diet of a gray whale consists of schooling fish, crabs, amphipods, and mysids.

 Gray whales frequently approach whale-watching boats and have lots of surface activity.
 They give birth to a single calf after a gestation period of 12-13.5 months.